nicolasthy/nicolasthy.github.io/_posts/2016-05-20-spina-blog-tutorial.markdown

 cover: spina-blog.jpg
 excerpt: Implementing an existing Spina plugin to create a blog.
 comments: true
-listed: false
+listed: true
-published: false
+published: true
-featured: false
+featured: true
 ---

 Hi, I've been very busy lately trying to explore new stuff and I realized it was time to share some of my discoveries.
 Some of you may want me to write more articles about React but to be honest I've been mainly working on Spina and there is so much to do on it, really enjoying everything about it !